Bethany History

 2000

 - Another phase of the landscaping project is completed with a rock garden at the northeastern corner of the church grounds.
-The Green Thumbs children’s summer outdoors programme is also established and allocated some of the community plots.

 2001